utiasASRL/Deep-Collison-Checker/README.md

 First download the map and calibration files.
 Extract the content in the `./Data` folder.
 In the folder `./Data/Simulation/slam_offline`, we you will find the preprocessed results of the mapping session: a *.ply* file containing the pointmap of the environment.
 The folder `./Data/Simulation/calibration` contains the lidar extrinsec calibration.

-Then, choose which serssions you want (if not all of them), downlaod and extract them in the `./Data` folder too.
+Then, choose which sessions you want (if not all of them), download and extract them in the `./Data` folder too.
 You should end up with the folder `./Data/Simulation/simulated_runs`, containing sessions named by dates: `YYYY-MM-DD-HH-MM-SS`.

 ### Instructions to apply on a different dataset